deanmoses/tacocat-gallery-web-components/README.md

 ## How to use

-There's no build or compilation: simply open `index.html` in a brower.
+There's no build or compilation: simply open `index.html` in a browser.

+You won't see much unless you disable cross-origin resource sharing (CORS) restrictions.
+It's easy in Safari if you have the developer menu installed: just select the 'Disable Cross-Origin Restrictions' menu item.